DFE-Digital/check-an-early-years-qualification/adr/0017-access-guard-in-pilot.md

 - Application Gateway configuration
 - Challenge page for secret to be shared with permitted users

-Implementing an authentication solution is overkill for this requirement.
+Implementing an authentication solution is overkill for this requirement, would be inconvenient for users, and would give an unrepresentative experience of the service.

 IP allow lists, and Application Gateway configuration, would be onerous to maintain.
-(For instance, before a round of User Research it might be necessary to configure a whole tranche of individual user filtering criteria, which would then have to be reconfigured "off" at the end of the round.)
+(For instance, before private beta it might be necessary to configure a whole tranche of individual user-filtering criteria, which would have to be maintained, and then deleted on entering public beta.)

 A challenge page would be relatively easy to implement (action filter on all controllers), configure (a single "secret value" configuration), change (edit the secret value config),